folio-org/okapi/doc/securing.md

 ### Enabling modules and loading data

-First we need to enable mod-permissions for our supertenant.
-We do not have to specify the version number here, Okapi will choose the latest (and only) version we have declared.
+Enable the modules for our supertenant.
+We do not need to specify the version number here, Okapi will choose the latest (and only) version we have declared.